Implementation overview

 Analyze traffic trends in Analytics and Search Console

-Traffic data doesn't lie, but it misleads constantly if you look at it in isolation.
+Traffic doesn't lie.
+But it does mislead if you look at it in isolation.

-The monthly traffic review isn't about celebrating wins or stressing about drops.
-It's about spotting patterns early enough to do something before they get worse.
+The monthly traffic review isn't about celebrating wins or panicking at drops.
+It's about spotting direction early enough to respond before a small shift compounds into a real problem.

-In Google Search Console, go to Performance.
-Set the date range to the last 3 months and compare it to the 3 months before that.
-You want a trend, not a snapshot.
+In Google Search Console, go to Performance and set the date range to the last 3 months.
+Compare to the previous 3 months.
 One bad week is noise.
-A consistent direction over 12 weeks is something worth acting on.
+A direction over 12 weeks is a signal.

-Check your analytics for channel trends.
-In PostHog or Google Analytics, look at traffic by source.
-Which channels are growing?
-A drop in organic offset by direct or referral traffic means your brand is growing even if SEO is flat.
-A drop across all channels is usually technical.
+In your analytics tool (PostHog, Google Analytics, or whatever you use), look at traffic by channel.
+Which sources are growing, which are shrinking?
+A drop in organic offset by direct or referral traffic suggests your brand is growing even if SEO is temporarily flat.
+A drop across all channels is a site-wide problem worth investigating immediately.

-Run this as a 3-month loop.
-Month one: establish your baseline — total clicks, impressions, average position.
-Month two: compare and flag pages that dropped more than 20% in clicks.
+For the tracking rhythm: in month one, establish a baseline — total clicks, impressions, average position.
+In month two, compare and flag any page that dropped more than 20% in clicks.
 Those are your priority fixes.
-Month three: check if the pages you updated recovered.
+In month three, check whether the pages you updated recovered.
 Did new pages start gaining impressions?

-A spike in impressions with no clicks usually means you started ranking for a keyword that doesn't match your page — either update the page to target it properly, or ignore it if it's irrelevant.
-A page dropping 5-10 positions over two months is almost always being outranked by a competitor who published a better version.
-Pull up their page, see what they cover that you don't, and update.
-A sudden across-the-board traffic drop in a single week is usually technical: pages accidentally set to noindex, a sitemap issue, or a redirect problem.
-Check the Coverage report in GSC right away.
+A spike in impressions with no clicks usually means you started ranking for a new keyword that isn't well-matched to your page — either update the page to target it properly, or ignore it if it's irrelevant.
+A page losing positions by 5–10 over two months is typically outpaced by a competitor who published a more thorough version of the same content.
+Pull up that competing page and see what they cover that you don't.
+A sudden drop across all traffic in a single week usually points to a technical issue: pages accidentally set to noindex, a sitemap problem, a redirect loop.
+Check the Coverage report in GSC immediately.

 How to do it on Webflow?